-The magistrate's report may contain the magistrate's findings, conclusion, (a) or recommendations.
+(a) The magistrate's report may contain the magistrate's findings, conclusion, or recommendations.
 The magistrate's report must be in writing in the form directed by the referring court.
 The form may be a notation on the referring court's docket sheet.

-After a hearing, the magistrate shall provide the parties participating (b) in the hearing notice of the substance of the magistrate's report.
+(b) After a hearing, $t\underline{T}$ he magistrate shallmust provide the parties participating in the hearing notice of the substance of the magistrate's report.

-(c) Notice may be given to the parties:
+(c) Notice maymust be given to the parties: by a method authorized by section 80.002, Government Code.

-in open court, or an oral statement or a copy of the magistrate's (1)written report; or (2)
+(1) in open court, or an oral statement or a copy of the magistrate's written report; or

-by certified mail, return receipt requested.
+(2) by certified mail, return receipt requested.

-The magistrate shall certify the date of mailing of notice by certified (d) Notice is considered given on the third day after the date of mailing. mail.
+(d) If notice is given by mail, Tthe magistrate shallmust certify the date of mailing of notice by certified mail.
+Notice is considered given on the third day after the date of mailing.

-(e) After a hearing conducted by a magistrate, the magistrate shall send the magistrate's signed and dated report and all other papers relating to the case to the referring court.
+(e) After a hearing conducted by a magistrate, $t\underline{T}$ he magistrate shallmust send the magistrate's signed and dated report and all other papers relating to the case to the referring court.